 8. PROTECT YOUR CABLES

 A quick way to cause failure and maybe even a fire, is to run cables directly through holes without protecting the cable.
-The image (above) is from a commercially manufactured trailer.
+The image (below) is from a commercially manufactured trailer.
 The hole has been drilled through the metal and is still burred.
 The cable has not been protected and will quickly rub through on rough or corrugated roads.
 A rubber grommet should have been used and/or the cable protected; a disaster waiting to happen.
 Also protect your cables from water to stop corrosion or shorting.

 A bad earth is one of the most common failure points in vehicles and trailers.
 If the earth contact is poor, the resistance in the circuit is increased, which increases current draw in amps and potentially overloads the wiring.
 Overloaded wiring can melt and can cause a fire.
 A fuse in the circuit should fail before the wiring.
 Dirt or corrosion can affect the earth connection.
 A good way to stop this occurring is to run a complete circuit by running both the positive and negative cables back to a fuse block rather than earthing directly to the chassis.